 The website also tracks who gives you what, making it super-easy for all those thank-you notes you’ll be sending out.

 A number of travel agencies including Flight Centre have also jumped on board, and create registries for couples who book honeymoons through them.
 This is another great option—especially if you’re letting your travel agent handle all the nitty-gritty booking details—and again, your guests can give the money right to you.
-What I don’t love about this option is that it’s straight up cash, so your guests can only gift you ‘dollar amounts’ instead of an experience (a yacht trip through Greece, anyone?).
+What I don’t love about this option is that it’s straight up cash, so your guests can only gift you ‘dollar amounts’ instead of an experience.
 Another thing to keep in mind is you may be required to pay a large deposit for the honeymoon up front, so if you don’t have the cash you won’t be able to book until you get your gifts—aka after the wedding.

 One thing to watch out for with some companies is the transaction fees.

 I chose Honeyfund as there are no costs involved unless you upgrade to the Premium account, or get a gift through Pay Pal or credit cards (where you can be hit with transaction fees).
 Some honeymoon registries charge couples to set up the account, such as Traveler’s Joy which charges 7.5 per cent in service fees.
 Do the math on $10,000 worth of gifts, and…well, you get the idea.
 I don’t know about you, but I’d rather use that money towards wedding expenses or a bottle of champagne in Vegas!

 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!

 In my opinion, the best option is to go with a free, reputable site which allows you to do exactly what you want with the money.
 That way, you’re not tied down to any itinerary—and you get to keep any money you don’t spend!

 YOU MIGHT ALSO ENJOY: